scarrera03/project-case-study-crm-migration/README.md

 ## Overview

-This is a fictional case study designed to showcase my project management skills and approach to IT system migrations.
-The project simulates the full process of migrating a legacy CRM system to a cloud-based solution within a medium-sized company.
+This is a **fictitious case study** simulating the migration of a CRM system from Zoho to HubSpot for a mid-sized sales company.
+It was created as part of my Project Management portfolio to demonstrate planning, execution, and retrospective analysis in a real-world SaaS implementation context.

 ---

-## Project Objective

-To migrate the company's existing on-premises CRM system to a cloud-based CRM platform (e.g., HubSpot or Salesforce), improving sales team efficiency, data accessibility, and reporting capabilities.

----

-## Project Details
+## Project Overview

+- **Client (Fictional):** ClientBridge Corp.
-- **Project Duration:** 3 months
+- **Project Duration:** 3 months (July–September 2025)
+- **Project Goal:** Migrate the CRM system to improve data centralization, automate reporting, and enhance sales team efficiency.
-- **Team Size:** 5 people (PM, Developer, QA, Data Analyst, CRM Specialist)
+- **Team Size:** 5 core members (PM, Developer, QA Analyst, Sales Ops, IT Specialist)
 - **Methodology:** Agile (Scrum)
-- **Stakeholders:** Sales Manager, IT Lead, Operations Director
+- **Key Stakeholders:** Sales Manager, IT Lead, Operations Director
+- **Tools Used:** Trello, Google Drive, HubSpot Sandbox

 ---